 You are feeling stuck in your creative life and want to reflect and recharge in a supportive environment.

-You enjoy drawing and want to learn new methods (beginners included!)
+You enjoy drawing and want to learn new mixed-media methods (beginners welcome)

 You like to travel, explore new cities, and meet new people.

 You feel comfortable sharing your creative work and challenges with new people and want to support others in doing the same.

 The Drawing Course

 This 5-day drawing intensive will encourage expression and experimentation, using drawing as a place of attention and discovery.

 Meeting each morning for three hours, we will explore a range of conventional and non-conventional mark-making methods.
 Drawing from observation as well as imagination, we will work with stenciling, photo-transferring, collage and wet/dry medias.
 You will be given room to expand on these techniques in your own self-directed work.
 Elements of chance, collaboration, and intuition will play a critical role in getting you out of your comfort zone!

 At the end of each session we will discuss the work in a group critique, providing you with helpful feedback.
 The course will create a supportive environment that accommodates all skill levels.
 Beginners are very welcome!